miguelraz/PathToPerformance/README.md

 A trillion points of altruism to Julia's Gitter chat and its benign and helpful netizens.

+04/04/2017

+74. Miletus is based on [this paper 1](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/contracts-icfp.pdf) and [and this paper](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=2427D016B409720B4C0520B2D325E4B3?doi=10.1.1.14.7885&rep=rep1&type=pdf) by SL Peyton James and J-M Eber et al.

+75. Today in chat we talked about the case of Sage - I remember Felix Lawrence talking about it.
+Sad days.
+Academia does not take into account CI or software maintenance, just shitty scripts into pushing papers.

+Fight or flight?
+:/
+New bucketlist goal: make tears [of academic pride](http://www.walkingrandomly.com/?p=6275) flow off a fellow HPCer from proper development practices.

+76.

 03/04/2017

 67. Submitted GSoC proposal.
 Chat was invaluable.
 Remember Chris' advice about not building a compiler yourself - focus on your thing, let experts do theirs.
 Balance will be interesting.